The CICB will consider four types of claims when there has been a homicide:

-We may provide financial support for dependants of a deceased victim.
-A dependant could be a spouse, parent, grandparent, minor child, brother, sister or any other relative who the victim was supporting financially before their death.
+The CICB may provide financial support for dependants of a deceased victim.
+A dependant could be a spouse, parent, grandparent, minor child, brother, sister or any other relative who the deceased victim was supporting financially before his/her death.

 For a child to be eligible for this type of support, they must be:

 Each dependant must provide proof of financial dependence on the deceased victim.
 Proof could be:

 The CICB does not award compensation for the grief and sorrow that follow a death, or for problems in dealing with the aftermath of a violent incident, such as difficulty in adjusting to a new lifestyle, stress, financial problems or having to attend court.

 However, if a person witnessed the alleged crime of violence or saw the crime scene and experienced severe psychological trauma, the CICB may consider whether the person experienced "mental or nervous shock".